An updated list of the best Barolo wines recommended by Jean Marco Palmieri.

 Description:

-The bouquet unfolds with delicate shades of violets, pine resin, evolving towards balsamic notes, incense, and cocoa with hints of medicinal herbs.
+The bouquet unfolds with delicate hints of violets, pine resin, progressing to balsamic notes, incense, and cocoa, with echoes of aromatic herbs.

-The palate is full and dry, with sculpted tannins that softly envelop the palate and are well balanced by a nervy acidity.
-The finish is long-lasting with delicate spicy undertones.
+On the palate, it is full and dry, with sculptural tannins that gently envelop the mouth, perfectly balanced by a nervy acidity.
+The finish is long-lasting with subtle spicy echoes.

-The Barolo from Ca di Press, obtained from vineyards in Monforte d’Alba, masterfully combines floral and fragrant notes with length and complexity on the palate.
-Well-deservedly among the best in terms of value for money.
+The Barolo from Ca di Press, sourced from the vineyards of Monforte d’Alba, skillfully combines floral and fragrant notes with length and complexity on the palate.
+Rightly considered one of the best for value for money.

 Vineyard Area: Monforte d’Alba